 Ping Ji received a B.Sc. degree in Computer Science and Technology from Tsinghua University and a Ph.D. in Computer Science from the Computer Networks Research Group at the University of Massachusetts at Amherst.
 Ping is currently a Professor in the Department of Mathematics and Computer Science, and the Master's Program in Digital Forensics and Cybersecurity (D4CS), of John Jay College of Criminal Justice of CUNY.
-She is also a faculty member of the Computer Science PhD Program of CUNY Graduate Center.
+She also serves as the Deputy Executive Officer of the Computer Science PhD Program of CUNY Graduate Center.

 Since joined John Jay College and CUNY in 2003, Ping has been active in both teaching and research in the broad field of Computer Networking.
 As a faculty member of John Jay College's groundbreaking Master's Program in Digital Forensics and Cybersecurity, which was inaugurated in fall 2004, Ping is a leading contributor in the design of the curricula of Network Security and Network Forensics courses for the program.
 While witnessing Digital Forensics and Cyber Security fields attracting enormous amount of attention from practitioner, industry and academia communities over the past decade, she believes that Digital Forensic Technology has started and will continue to play an indespensible role in people's life in the information era.